Nurse Educator Graduate Certificate Programs - Campus and Online Programs

 There are essentially two types of nurse educator graduate certificate programs: post-baccalaureate certificate programs in nursing education; and post-master’s certificate programs in nursing education.

-- Post-baccalaureate certificate programs accept RNs who have completed a bachelor’s degree in nursing and who have yet to train in a nursing specialization at the graduate level.
+- Post-baccalaureate or Post-BSN certificate programs accept RNs who have completed a bachelor’s degree in nursing and who have yet to train in a nursing specialization at the graduate level.
 These programs will often accept MSN-trained nurses as well.

-- Post-master’s or post-graduate certificate programs are for RNs, Advanced Practice Registered Nurses (APRNs), and other MSN-trained nursing professionals (or nurses with a DNP) who are interested in adding a nurse educator specialization and transitioning into nursing education.
+- Post-master’s or post-MSN certificate programs are for RNs, Advanced Practice Registered Nurses (APRNs), and other MSN-trained nursing professionals (or nurses with a DNP) who are interested in adding a nurse educator specialization and transitioning into nursing education.

 Both types of programs are classified as graduate certificate programs in nursing education or nurse educator graduate certificate programs, and they have similar curricula, typically consisting of three to five courses that cover topics in instructional strategies, course design, student evaluation, and instructional technologies.
 In general, post-master’s certificate programs are more common than post-BSN programs, and RNs who have not earned an MSN degree should review admissions requirements carefully to ensure prospective programs do not require at least a master’s degree.